vele616/monorepo/packages/company/website/content/blog/callbacks-exercises.md

 <typography id="repeat-the-function-x-times" element="h2">Repeat the function x times</subtitle>

-Write a function **repeat** that receives 3 arguments: a string, number of repetitions, and a callback that will be repeated.
-The **repeat** function should pass the string to the callback as an argument and repeat x times the callback with the result of the previous repetition as an argument.
+Write a **repeat** function that receives 3 arguments: a string, number of repetitions, and a callback that will be repeated.
+The **repeat** function should pass the string to the callback as an argument and repeat the callback x times, with the result of the previous repetition as an argument.

 <subtitle>Helpful links</subtitle>